nuvla/documentation/docs/docs/training/developer/prerequisites.md

    programmatic interaction with Nuvla and is the primary language for (most) containers used in the demonstrations.

  - An account on [Docker Hub](https://hub.docker.com/).
-If you are taking this course with an instructor, you will be given access to the "nuvlatraining" organization to publish the containers you create during the training.
-If not, you can create your own organization on Docker Hub.
+From your account, you'll need to create a repository to hold your customized images.